sergiyblazhievsky/jrsh/README.md

 # Overview

 JRSH is a [CLI](https://en.wikipedia.org/wiki/Command-line_interface) tool.
-It's designed for fast and easy interaction with JasperServer across various operating systems such as OS X, Linux, Windows, and many others.
+It's designed for fast and easy interaction with JasperServer across various operating systems such as OS X, Linux, Windows.
 If you like Unix shell, you'll like this tool as well.

 ## Usage examples

-The following code snippets show some simple operations.
+The following code snippets show a few simple operations.

 ### Show operation